Student Conference and Research Grants

-Grants up to $3,000 are available to students who travel to conduct field research or to present a paper or poster at regional or international conferences.
+Grants up to $3,000 are available to students who travel to conduct field research.
+Grants up to $1,500 are available to students who travel to present a paper at regional or international conferences.
 Students may be supported for more than one trip per academic year.
 Recent graduates are eligible to apply up to six months after graduation.
 The research project or conference presentation has to be completed not later than one year after graduation.

 Grants will cover essential expenses related exclusively to travel.
 These include: airfare, accommodation, meals, and local transport for the duration of the conference or research activity.

-- A recommendation letter from an GU-Q faculty member who is mentoring the student
+- A recommendation letter from a GU-Q faculty member who is mentoring the student

-- Links to the website for the conference, if applicable.
+- Links to the website for the conference.